the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 This chapter demands a strong understanding of version control.
 The central concepts you will need to recall are:

-- How it can be used to enable people collaborating on a single project to combine their work via merging
+- How version control can enable people collaborating on a single project to combine their work via merging
 - What merge conflicts are and the difficulties they can present
 - What GitHub is and how to use it

 In brief if a group of researchers are collaborating on a project it is good practice for them to use version control to keep track of their changes over time, and combine their work regularly.
-If they do not combine (integrate) their work regularly then when they come to do so it is likely to be very difficult as different people may have made contradictory changes.
+If they do not combine (integrate) their work regularly then when they come to do so there is more opportunity for different people to have made contradictory changes.

 Continuous Integration is a software development practice where members of a team integrate their work frequently, rather than doing work in isolation and merging in large changes at infrequent intervals.
 In CI usually each person integrates at least daily.
 Each integration is verified by an automated build (usually including tests) to detect integration errors as quickly as possible.